Exabyte-io/documentation/docs/tutorials/templating/customizations.md

 ### Animation

-In the animation below, we demonstrate how to switch between viewing the POSCAR structure file, to viewing the same template as above for setting the "ENCUT" parameter and finally its rendered output.
+In the animation below, we demonstrate how to switch between viewing the POSCAR structure file, to viewing the same template as above for setting the "ENCUT" parameter, and finally its rendered output.
 The final result is `ENCUT =600` in this case since the material under investigation consists in the Aluminum-containing Al2N2 structure, shown in the above POSCAR file example.

 <img data-gifffer="/images/tutorials/encut_template.gif">